 Star Chiefs have three stylized stars on the deck lid so are easy to spot.

-This Star Chief is presented here in a lovely paint combination of Mandarin Orange and White but looking at the cowl tag it was originally Bolero Red and Nimbus Grey.
+This Star Chief is presented here in a lovely paint combination of Polo White over Bolero Red.

 1956 saw a new, larger engine for Pontiac car.
 Displacement was now 316.6 cubic inches, up from 287 cubic inches the year before.
 The Star Chief now had 227 horsepower - up from 180 horsepower.
-This could be paired with a Strato-Flight Hydra-Matic transmission (something else that was new that year) for a further $205.
-However, this car has been fitted with a Pontiac 389 V8 - an engine that was launched in 1959.
+This could be paired, as it is here, with a Strato-Flight Hydra-Matic transmission (something else that was new that year) for a further $205.

 The 1956 Star Chief has a wheelbase of 124" with an overall length of 212.6" and is 75.1" wide.